haoundz/wpDirAuth/readme.txt

 the form of code through SVN patches, user support, platform portability testing, security consulting, localization help, etc.

+The [current] goal is to keep the plugin self-contained (ie: no 3rd-party lib) for easier security maintenance, while keeping the code clean and extensible.

+Focus is on security, features, security, and let's not forget, security.
+Unit tests will hopefully be developed and constant security audit performed.

+Recurring quality patch contributions will lead to commit privileges to the project source repository.

 A Google Group has been setup to serve as a collaboration channel.

 * <http://groups.google.com/group/wpdirauth-dev>